Andonome/stories/effect_summaries.md

 Air gains unnatural properties.

-0. Air becomes unbreathable
+0. Air becomes subtly reflective, like the shimmer on water.
-1. Air becomes dense, and moving through it is like moving through thick molasses
+1. Air becomes opaque, stopping anyone seeing through it.
-1.
+1. Air becomes unbreathable, inflicting Fatigue Points on anyone inhaling it.
-1.
+1. Air stifles sound.
-1.
+1. Air becomes dense, and moving through it is like moving through thick molasses.

 ## Big